bahadurkhan110/portrait_gans/README.md

   <img src="results/image_at_epoch_0600.png" alt="Generated Portraits at Epoch 600" width="200" height="200">
   <img src="results/image_at_epoch_0639.png" alt="Generated Portraits at Epoch 639 (Final Epoch)" width="200" height="200">
 </p>

+## Future Directions
+- Explore advanced GAN architectures such as Progressive GANs or StyleGAN.
+- Refine evaluation metrics and incorporate human perceptual studies for more comprehensive assessment.
+- Investigate techniques for handling diverse and complex datasets to improve model performance.
+- Experiment with transfer learning and fine-tuning on specific portrait styles or characteristics.